Public Keys + JWT

 Domain Whitelisting

 Public keys are restricted to specific domains configured in your dashboard.
-The X-Parent-Origin header sent during the token exchange must match one of your whitelisted domains.

 Matching Rules